Skip to content

 Congresswoman Lisa Blunt Rochester, speaks during the reopening of the St. George’s bridge after its been closed for 18 months in New Castle County, Del., on Friday Oct., 11, 2024.Read moreTyger Williams / Staff Photographer

-Blunt Rochester got her start in politics as a new mother when she interned in then-Congressman Carper’s office in 1988.
+The newly minted senator got her start in politics as a new mother when she interned in then-Rep. Carper’s office in 1988.

 She eventually became the deputy secretary of the Delaware Department of Health and Social Services and was appointed Delaware’s first female and first Black labor secretary in 1998.
 Later, she managed Delaware’s workforce as state personnel director.

-As a congresswoman, Blunt Rochester has championed economic issues.
+As a congresswoman, Blunt Rochester championed economic issues.
 She introduced the bipartisan “Promoting Resilient Supply Chains Act,” which passed the House in May.
-She’s an abortion-rights advocate and introduced a criminal justice reform bill to seal the records of people with low-level drug offenses.
+She is an abortion-rights advocate and introduced a criminal justice reform bill to seal the records of people with low-level drug offenses.

 » READ MORE: What happens if there is a tie in the Electoral College between Harris and Trump

 A self-described “pragmatic optimist,” Blunt Rochester has sought to turn her personal struggles into opportunities for change throughout her legislative career.
-She’s worked on issues including Black women’s maternal health, created a bipartisan caucus for tech-focused workforce preparation, and wants to start what she calls “a menopause movement.”
+She has worked to improve Black women’s maternal health outcomes, created a bipartisan caucus for tech-focused workforce preparation, and wants to start what she calls “a menopause movement.”

-Blunt Rochester comes from a political family.
-Her father, Ted Blunt, was an educator and served on the Wilmington City Council for nearly 25 years.
-Her family has been connected to President Joe Biden’s for decades.
+Blunt Rochester comes from a political family: Her father, Ted Blunt, was an educator and served on the Wilmington City Council for nearly 25 years, and her family has been connected to President Joe Biden’s for decades.
 One of her two sisters worked in Biden’s Senate office, and the president campaigned alongside her father.

-In 2020, and again in 2024, Biden tapped Blunt Rochester to serve as a co-chair for his presidential campaign.
-She also served on the committee to select Biden’s vice president and was instrumental in helping to choose Vice President Kamala Harris.
+In 2020, and again in 2024, Biden tapped Blunt Rochester to serve as a cochair for his presidential campaign.
+She also served on the committee to select Biden’s vice president and was instrumental in helping to choose Harris.